davidtr99/events_video_reconstructor/readme.md

 ```
 Please, point to a static scene and don't move the camera during this process.
 A hot_pixels.txt file will be generated in the correct location to be used by the network.

+### Network architecture
+The network architecture is FireNet.
+The inner code of the model is forked of [FirNet Repository](https://github.com/cedric-scheerlinck/rpg_e2vid/tree/cedric/firenet).